 Looking out for golden eagles in the vast wilderness of the Cairngorms National Park will be a highlight for every wildlife lover, while a completely different type of natural beauty awaits on the shores of the white-sand beaches of remote islands like the Outer Hebrides.

 In between seeing the sights, have a rest in cosy pubs.
 Sample the many acclaimed restaurants with menus built around local produce.
 And, of course, tour some of the irresistible distilleries in Scotland.

 When is the best time of year to visit the Scottish Highlands?

 However, while the snow and ice of winter might bring ideal conditions for photography, this time of year isn’t ideal if you’re planning on doing lots of driving, as the roads can become impassable.
-If you’re coming in winter, book onto a tour, where your transport will be taken care of by experts who know the country well.
+If you’re coming in winter, we highly recommend you book a tour.
+Allow the local experts to safely transport you and navigate the winding Highland roads.

 Your adventure in the Highlands could be just a few clicks away!
 Take a look at our fantastic range of Scotland tours, all of which feature stops in the beautiful Highlands.
 Or for a totally unique experience, get in touch with us to start building your fully personalised tour of the Scottish Highlands.

 This post was originally published in May 2019 and was updated in July 2021.